griff-rees/estios/docs/index.md

-# Regional Input-Output Economic Modelling
+# Economic Spatial and Temporal Input-Output Systems

 A python package for input-output modelling at a regional level.